E Maths vs A Maths: Which Does Your Child Need Tuition For?

 - Finds calculus or trigonometric identities confusing

-- Can follow the tutor's explanation but cannot solve problems independently
+- Can follow the tutor's explanation but can't solve problems alone

-- Takes significantly longer than allocated time on assignments
+- Takes way longer than allocated time on assignments

-- Study A Maths first: It requires more effort, so tackle it when energy is highest
+- Study A Maths first — it needs more effort, so tackle it when energy is highest

-- Use E Maths to reinforce A Maths: Topics like algebra and trigonometry overlap — learning one strengthens the other
+- Use E Maths to reinforce A Maths — algebra and trig overlap.
+Learning one strengthens the other

-- Do not neglect E Maths: Some students focus so much on A Maths that their E Maths grade slips
+- Don't neglect E Maths — some students focus so hard on A Maths that E Maths grades slip.
+Both count for L1R5.

-- If your child is strong in E Maths but weak in A Maths, focused A Maths-only tuition may be sufficient
+If your child is strong in E Maths but weak in A Maths only, focused A Maths-only tuition may be enough.

 Should Your Child Take A Maths?

-- Your child enjoys mathematics and scores consistently above 70% in E Maths
+- They enjoy Maths and score consistently above 70% in E Maths

-- They are considering engineering, computing, or science at university
+- Engineering, computing, or science at university is on the radar

-- They are willing to commit the additional study hours
+- They're willing to commit 4-6 extra study hours per week

-- Your child is already struggling with E Maths (below 60%)
+- Already struggling with E Maths (below 60%)

-- The additional workload would compromise other subjects
+- The extra workload would hurt other subjects

-Many successful professionals did not take A Maths.
-If your child's strengths lie in other areas, focusing on excelling in E Maths and their stronger subjects may produce better overall O-Level results than struggling through A Maths.
+Loads of successful people didn't take A Maths.
+If your child's strengths are elsewhere, focusing on excelling in E Maths and their better subjects may produce better overall O-Level results than struggling through A Maths.
+My nephew eventually dropped it in Sec 4 and scored A1 for E Maths instead.
+He went to JC Arts stream and is thriving.

 Finding the Right Maths Tutor

-Whether your child needs E Maths, A Maths, or both, the right tutor makes all the difference.
 Browse experienced secondary school maths tutors on TuitionLah — filter by subject, level, and location.
-Compare qualifications and rates, and contact tutors directly via WhatsApp with no middleman fees.
+Compare qualifications and rates, contact directly via WhatsApp with no middleman fees.

 Sources